 - Virginia Natural Gas

-Taken together these subsidiaries service more than 9 million customers across the territories they cover.
-Source: Southern Company – Service Territory
+Taken together these subsidiaries service millions of customers across the territories they cover.

-Based on customer count, Southern is one of the largest regulated utility companies in America.
-Approximately 90% of earnings come from state-regulated businesses.
+Based on customer count, Southern is one of America’s largest regulated utility companies.
+And most of their earnings come from state-regulated businesses.

-This assumes the regulated utility has positive relationships with the state regulatory bodies in its service areas.
-And Southern has historically maintained excellent regulatory relationships.
+This assumes the regulated utility positively interacts with the state regulatory bodies in its service areas.
+Most importantly, Southern has historically maintained excellent regulatory relationships.

-Because of the costs related to bringing these projects to completion, the company has had to take on significant amounts of debt.
-However, based on Southern’s recent earnings presentation, they expect financial leverage to remain stable for the next 5 years.
+Because of the costs related to bringing these projects to completion.
+The company has had to take on significant amounts of debt.
+And high debt loads are typically not a good sign for consistent dividend income from stock investments.